 These water bottles are very efficient in transferring temperature.
 You can fill it up with water or ice cubes to keep it cold for a long duration.
 You can then place it in the bed or under your feet to keep your body cool without worrying about messing up your bed.

 If you don’t already have one, you can buy it online from here.

-You feel more refreshing when you have air circulating around you.
-You can use a hammock or hanging cot to keep yourself above the ground when taking rest.
-This makes the air to circulate around you and remove and excess heat generated from the body.
+You feel more refreshed when you have air circulating around you.
+You can use a hammock or hanging cot to keep yourself above the ground when taking a rest.
+This makes the air circulate around you and removes and excess heat generated from the body.

 Windows are the primary source from where you may get the sunlight to enter your room.
 Keeping windows closed prevents the infrared sunlight from getting inside the house and warming the room.

 If your home has large windows, then using dark and thick blinds, keep the sunlight from entering the house.
 This maintains the temperature inside at comfortably low.

 If you want a more effective solution, then you can also stick reflective, heat-control window films.
 These films block the harmful UV lights and prevent the sunlight from heating up the room.

 Moisture inside the room increases the temperature and also makes it uncomfortable to remain inside the room.

 This is the main reason many air conditioners come with an option to dehumidify the room.
 Using a high-quality dehumidifier can remove hot moisturized air and provide you the much-needed comfort.